 ActiveCampaign boasts a robust CRM, which makes automating tasks between sales and marketing seamless.
 I especially like features such as lead/contact scoring and their simple drag and drop card-based pipelines (Trello users will know what I mean).

-If you don’t require a CRM, you can pay as little as $9 for first-rate email marketing and automation, reporting and support.
+If you don’t require a CRM or landing pages, you can pay as little as $9 for first-rate email marketing and automation, reporting and support.
 Otherwise, the Pro plan starts at $49/month for 500 contacts.
 Bear in mind that if you want to unlock HubSpot’s marketing automation features, you’ll have to pay $800/month!
 Find out more about how ActiveCampaign’s prices compare to HubSpot’s here.

 If you're an ecommerce business, the deep data integrations ActiveCampaign offers will be beneficial as you can import orders into your account.
 Right now it's available for WooCommerce, Shopify, BigCommerce and Square.